-- Browsing the state of an interface - Initializing and deleting the port
+- To browse the state of an interface, run the above-mentioned command.

+- Initializing and deleting the port

-- Closing and restarting the port - 2.2.1 Browsing the state of an interface
+- Closing and restarting the port

+2.2.1 Browsing the State of an Interface

 Our switches support those commands to display interface information, including the version ID of hardware and software, and the interface state.
 The following table presents you some port monitor commands: For more details, please refer to the "Interface Configuration Command".